 Antibiotics: You will receive a dose of antibiotics in your IV prior to the start of your surgery.
-You may also receive 2-3 doses of antibiotics after your surgery if you are an inpatient.
+You will also receive 2-3 doses of antibiotics after your surgery.

 Multivitamin: Will be given daily.
 This supplement helps to boost your nutritional stores while you are recovering.